prembasumatary/edx-documentation/en_us/shared/students/SFD_content_availability.rst

 additional content might become available at different times in the course, or as you progress through the course.

-Here are some reasons why course content becomes available at different times in the course.
+Course content might become available in the course at different times for various reasons, including the following reasons.

 * The course team has scheduled specific content for release on specific dates.
 That content is added to the course outline only on the date